brakf/cdk-custom-resource-workspaces/blogpost.md

 So far so good.
 This works fine.
 However, it is not integrated into CDK and requires network connectivity to the LDAP API endpoint.

-Therefore I started learning about CDK Custom Ressources.
+Therefore I started learning about CDK *Custom Ressources*.
 Custom Ressources provide a flexible interface to define and managed entities that are not part of CDK's or even AWS's default set of resources.
 With custom ressources you can define any type of object you like.
 Creation, Update and Deletion are handled within a Lamdba function that is called during deployment of your stack.
 Of course you have to follow some guidelines on how to handle those "resource lifecycle events", but they are fairly well described in the official documentation and are easy to learn if you are familiar with CDK and Lambda.
 If you use Python, AWS even provides some helper libraries.
-(Didn't help me...I use Typescript).
+(Didn't help me...I used Typescript).

-For matter of simplicity, I will demonstrate only a small part of my setup.
+For matter of simplicity, I will demonstrate only a small part of my final setup.
+However, the full solution can be found [here](https://github.com/brakf/cdk-custom-ressource-workspaces).

 ## Technical Deep Dive
 At its core, a custom Resource is itself a CDK construct that takes in two types of parameters.
 First, the properties of the resource (e.g. username, password, ID of the directory, etc.).
 Second, it requires a reference to a *Provider* (or better said its *serviceToken*).